-4. Ocean acidification
+5. Ocean acidification

 The ocean has absorbed about 30 percent of the carbon dioxide humans have sent into the atmosphere since the start of the Industrial Revolution – some 150 billion tons.

 ocean acidification is about 30 times greater than natural variation, and average surface ocean pH, the standard measure of acidity, has dropped by 0.1 unit - a highly significant increase in

 This is damaging many ocean species that use calcium carbonate to form their skeletons and shells.
 Studies have shown that calcium carbonate formation is disrupted if water becomes too acidic.